beached/remote_task_manager/README.md

 # Remote Task Manager
-View running processes on both the local and a remote computer
+View running processes on both the local and a remote computers

 ![screen shot of application](/screen_shot.png?raw=true)
 # Requirements